Sofosbuvir

 How should this medicine be used?

 Sofosbuvir comes as a tablet and pellets to take by mouth.
-It is usually taken with or without food once a day.
+Take with or without food once a day.
 Take sofosbuvir at around the same time every day.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take sofosbuvir exactly as directed.
-Do not take more or less of it or take it more often than prescribed by your doctor.

 Sofosbuvir pellets can be swallowed (without chewing) or they can be taken with food.
 To prepare a dose of sofosbuvir pellets with food, sprinkle the entire packet of pellets on one or more spoonfuls of cold or room temperature non-acidic soft food such as pudding, chocolate syrup, mashed potato, or ice cream.
 Take the entire mixture within 30 minutes of sprinkling the pellets on food.
 To avoid a bitter aftertaste, do not chew the pellets.